-The past week was my first exposure to field work in Western Kenya.
+The past week was my first exposure to fieldwork in Western Kenya.
 I was fortunate to have a colleague, Chris Chege to accompany me as we showcased Chamasoft to potential new clients in Kisii and Bungoma County.
-Having to travel to the two different venues was a huge learning curve for I came to understand how famers in the region worked.
-We were fortunate to have support and backing from RTI International and Kenya Crops and Dairy Market systems Activity project , who sponsored the event in the two counties.
+Having to travel to the two different venues was a huge learning curve for I came to understand how farmers in the region worked.
+We were fortunate to have support and backing from RTI International and Kenya Crops and Dairy Market systems Activity Project, who sponsored the event in the two counties.

 My first perception was that the farmers were not tech-savvy therefore we would need to use the simplest way to explain to them about Chamasoft.
 Once everybody was seated and introductions began, a quick survey through the room showcased smartphones placed on top of the tables; almost 95% of them owned smartphones.
 The farmers introduced themselves in very good English and they explained their SME’s and Cooperatives which they represent.

 When Chamasoft’s slot for presenting came, Chris went to the podium and presented our product offering.
-We had been allocated 20 minutes to talk about Chamasoft by explaining what the product does, how the product will assist the farmers and pricing of the product.
-Afterwards there was a Q&A segment which was open for them to ask away any questions they had in mind.
-Questions in regards to pricing, functionality, connectivity, loans provision and security were the most asked questions.
+We had been allocated 20 minutes to talk about Chamasoft by explaining what the product does, how the product will assist the farmers, and the pricing of the product.
+Afterward, there was a Q&A segment that was open for them to ask away any questions they had in mind.
+Questions in regard to pricing, functionality, connectivity, loan provision, and security were the most asked questions.

 After the presentations, many farmers came to our stand to ask more questions, review the platform further and get to understand Chamasoft better.
-We received praises for our product for many are saying book keeping becomes a problem when a group becomes big and contributions increase.
+We received praise for our product for many are saying bookkeeping becomes a problem when a group becomes big and contributions increase.

 We came to know that Chamasoft is known in Kisii.
 A lady called Jamila echoed the praises of the platform and said she tested it and loved using it.
-It eases book keeping management.
-The CEO of One Hen Campaign Project, James Makini also commented on Chamasoft being reliant.
-He informed us that he has used Eazzychama; Chamasoft’s white labeled product for Equity Bank.
+It eases bookkeeping management.
+The CEO of the One Hen Campaign Project, James Makini also commented on Chamasoft being reliant.
+He informed us that he has used Eazzychama; Chamasoft’s white-labeled product for Equity Bank.

-The next day, on Wednesday, we travelled to Bungoma, 203 km from Kisii town.
+The next day, on Wednesday, we traveled to Bungoma, 203 km from Kisii town.
 The journey was lovely for we passed through Kisumu town, the heart of Nyanza in Western Kenya.
-We arrived at Bungoma, settled in and prepared for our presentation for the next day in line with our experience in Kisii County.
+We arrived at Bungoma, settled in, and prepared for our presentation for the next day in line with our experience in Kisii County.

 The seminar was held on Thursday at Mabanga Agricultural Training Centre, 11 km from Bungoma town.
 The schedule was the same as for Kisii; our slot was at 10.30AM and we had a stand readily awaiting the farmers to come and get more insights about Chamasoft.

-What I learnt from the field work was Chamasoft as it is currently does not cater for all groups.
-Some groups have merry-go-round Contributions which we have not yet worked on.
+What I learned from the fieldwork was Chamasoft, as it is currently, does not cater to all groups.
+Some groups have merry-go-round Contributions that we have not yet worked on.
 Some farmers were asking if Chamasoft offers loans to members.
 The question is, will the loan facilitation be viable for our platform?
-It has both advantages and disadvantages which we will streamline and provide a solution which will fit our customers in the best manner.
+It has both advantages and disadvantages which we will streamline and provide a solution that will fit our customers in the best manner.

-I have also learnt that we will need to change perception of some groups which still rely on other people, such as “Waalimu”(teachers) to facilitate banking for them yet they have the power to control the groups themselves.
+I have also learned that we will need to change the perception of some groups which still rely on other people, such as “Waalimu”(teachers) to facilitate banking for them yet they have the power to control the groups themselves.
 Empowerment starts with you.

-The week long field work was a lovely experience which was an eye opener for me.
-I have come to understand that our platform is useful to all groups, whether family groups, self-help groups, Cooperatives or also temporary groups for Harambee.
-Chamasoft helps the community by ensuring all contributions records are valid and every member has access the information.
+The week-long fieldwork was a lovely experience which was an eye-opener for me.
+I have come to understand that our platform is useful to all groups, whether family groups, self-help groups, Cooperatives, or also temporary groups for Harambee.
+Chamasoft helps the community by ensuring all contributions records are valid and every member has access to the information.